 Unemployment sucks.
 I know – I’ve been there before.
-I was unemployed for 5 months after I separated from The USAF.
-It wasn’t that I didn’t want to work, far from it.
+I was unemployed for 6 months after I separated from The USAF.
+It wasn’t that I didn’t want to work—far from it.
 I just had a difficult time finding work.

 The good news is that unemployment insurance is there to help you bridge the gap between jobs.
 Here is what you need to know about unemployment insurance and how to claim unemployment:

-What is unemployment insurance?
+What is Unemployment Insurance?

 Federal Unemployment Insurance is a safety net designed to assist workers who are unemployed through no fault of their own.
 Federal Unemployment Insurance is run by your local state government but is funded by federal and state taxes which are paid by employers.

-How to qualify for unemployment benefits
+How to Qualify for Unemployment Benefits

 No fault loss of employment.
 Most people who become unemployed through no fault of their own are eligible to file unemployment benefits.
 Most people will be eligible for unemployment benefits if they were laid off for lack of work, and sometimes if you are put on a leave of absence, such as a temporary plant closing, or seasonal work.
-You may also be eligible for other reasons of unemployment, such as being out of work due to a natural disaster, employer went out of business, job moved overseas, you completed your military obligation, or other reasons.
+You may also be eligible for other reasons of unemployment, such as being out of work due to a natural disaster, employer went out of business, job moved overseas, you completed your military obligation or other reasons.
 Be sure to check with your state regarding your particular situation.